apichlkostner/CarND-PID-Control-Project/README.md

 ## Result

-The car drives safely the complete track but the oscillations are much too strong for a human passenger.
+The car drives safely the complete track but is not really comfortable for a human passenger.

 ![](docu/simulator.png)